-ETTP had no notices of environmental violations or penalties in 2022.
+ETTP had no notices of environmental violations or penalties in 2023.

-In 2022, compliance with the Y-12 National Pollutant Discharge Elimination System (NPDES) water discharge permit limits was 100 percent; there were no Clean Air Act violations or exceedances.
-Personnel from the TDEC Division of Solid Waste Management conducted a Resource Conservation and Recovery Act hazardous waste compliance inspection of Y-12 on February 23, 2022.
+In 2023, compliance with the Y-12 National Pollutant Discharge Elimination System (NPDES) water discharge permit limits was nearly 100 percent; there were no Clean Air Act violations or exceedances.
+Personnel from the TDEC Division of Solid Waste Management performed an unannounced Resource Conservation and Recovery Act hazardous waste compliance inspection of Y-12 from March 6-7, 2023.
 The inspections covered waste storage areas and records reviews.
-Eight issues were identified, including roof leak repairs that were not documented, one container that exceeded 90 days in a storage area, inadequate aisle space in one area, one facility that did not conduct daily inspections when hazardous waste activities occurred for a period of time, and two instances each of containers being inadequately labeled for hazards and improperly closed.
+Two issues were identified:

+storage of three bags of spent aerosol cans for more than one year and one aerosol can puncturing device that was not closed securely.
 Immediate corrective actions were taken where possible.
-The issues and their causes were reviewed at the time of the incident and all issues were resolved.
+The issues and their causes are being reviewed to prevent recurrence.